Mathieu Baumel

 Mathieu Baumel (born 17 January 1976) is a French rally raid co-driver competing in the World Rally-Raid Championship.
 Alongside Nasser Al-Attiyah, he won the Dakar Rally five times, the FIA World Cup for Cross-Country Rallies four times, and the World Rally-Raid Championship twice.

 Baumel parted ways with Al-Attiyah after the 2024 Dakar Rally.
 He reunited with Guerlain Chicherit, with whom he ran the 2005 and 2006 Dakar Rallies, for the BP Ultimate Rally-Raid Portugal later that year, before joining Guillaume De Mévius at the X-raid Mini JCW Team.

 On 29 January 2025, Baumel was hit by a car whilst stopped to help the passengers of a broken down vehicle, later being placed into an induced coma.
 Baumel also suffered severe leg injuries, resulting in the amputation of his right leg.
+Baumel survived the injuries, and returned to co-driving at the 2026 Dakar Rally alongside De Mévius.
+At the event's first stage, he became the first amputee to win a Dakar stage.